Bedroom Cleaning Hacks for Improved Sleep

 Natural light boosts your mood and helps set your circadian rhythm.
 Having a view of nature further reduces stress and anxiety.
-A dirty window interferes with all of this.
-Dirt and grime that have settled on your window can also harbor bacteria.
+Unfortunately, a dirty window interferes with all of this.
+Dirt and grime that have settled on your window can also harbour bacteria.
 We don’t often think of windows as a bacteria hotspot, but it’s true!

 Clean the inside of your window using a store-bought spray or make your own by diluting one part vinegar to 10 parts warm water.
-A microfiber cloth or paper towel will leave the glass streak free.
-Wipe down the window wells too and use a diluted bleach solution if you notice any mold on the sills.
-If you do see mold, have a professional check for water entry issues.
-Mold in the walls is very serious; seeing it build up on your sills could indicate a bigger problem.
+A microfiber cloth or paper towel will leave the glass streak-free.
+Next, wipe down the window wells and use a diluted bleach solution if you notice any mould on the sills.
+If you see mould, have a professional check for water entry issues.
+Mould in the walls is very serious; seeing it build up on your sills could indicate a bigger problem.

 And don’t forget those Window Tracks.

-When it comes to cleaning the exterior, opt for professional window cleaning, especially if your bedroom is on an upper floor.
-In fact, call in the pros once a year to clean all your exterior windows so you can get the best views and light from every room in your home.
+When cleaning the exterior, opt for professional window cleaning, especially if your bedroom is on the upper floor.
+Call in the pros once a year to clean all your exterior windows so you can get the best views and light from every room in your home.

 Cleaning the Bedroom Carpet.

-Even when there are hardwood floors throughout the home many still opt for the coziness of carpet in the bedroom.
+Even when hardwood floors are preferable, many still opt for the coziness of carpet in the bedroom.

 Bonus tip: If your pet has an accident on your carpet, use an enzyme cleaner.
-Not only do enzyme cleaners break down stains efficiently, they also remove territorial odors that signal your pet to continue marking the area.
+Not only do enzyme cleaners break down stains efficiently, but they also remove territorial odours that signal your pet to continue marking the area.

 Sleep Better Tonight.

 Any small step you take to clean and organize your room will be a step closer to a good night’s sleep.
-Make deep cleaning your room a priority.
-A good sleep is vital to your health and wellbeing.
-You don’t have to go it alone.
-Dang Good Carpet Cleaning provides the deep, professional cleaning you need, at prices you can afford.
+So, make deep cleaning your room a priority.
+A night of good sleep is vital to your health and wellbeing, as the World Sleep Society will attest.
+But, you don’t have to go it alone.
+Dang Good Carpet Cleaning provides the deep, professional cleaning you need at prices you can afford.
 Learn more by visiting Dang Good Carpet and Furnace Cleaning today!